 2. WARD WORK.
-One-sixth of the third-year class is assigned to the pediatric wards during one-half of each trimester.
-Bedside instruction is given and patients are studied, emphasis being laid on the physiology of the normal child and on problems of growth and nutrition.
+One-sixth of the third year class is assigned to the pediatric wards during one-half of each trimester.
+Bedside instruction is given and patients are studied, emphasis being laid on the structure and function of the normal child.
+Variations from the normal and their prevention are considered.